szikszail/with-aws-creds/README.md

 The tool will set ALL key/values from the selected profile from the **AWS Credentails** file as environment variables, where:

 1. The environment variable names are in UPPERCASE
+1. The profile selected is either
+    1. the one set in the `--aws_profile` argument, or
-1. The profile selected is either the one set in the `AWS_PROFILE` environment variable, or the `default`, or if non match, and there is only one profile, then that.
+    1. the one set in the `AWS_PROFILE` environment variable, or
+    1. the `default`, or
+    1. if non match, and there is only one profile, then that.

 ## Usage